Austin College Bulletin 2022-2023

-Austin College offers a Dual-Degree Program in Engineering (sometimes referred to as the 3/2 or 4/2 Engineering Program).
-This program provides students the opportunity to earn two undergraduate degrees by obtaining a liberal arts background before specializing in an engineering field.
+The Dual-Degree Program in Engineering provides students the opportunity to earn two undergraduate degrees by obtaining a liberal arts background before specializing in an engineering field.
 Students attend Austin College for either three or four years and then attend an engineering school for two to three years.
 At the end of this time, they receive a Bachelor of Arts degree from Austin College and a bachelor’s degree in engineering from the cooperating institution.

-The Dual-Degree Engineering Program assumes the same academic preparation prior to admission to Austin College as that required of students admitted directly to the engineering school as freshmen.
+The Pre-Engineering Program assumes the same academic preparation prior to admission to Austin College as that required of students admitted directly to the engineering school as freshmen.
 For example, the student should be ready to enter calculus and physics during the first term of the first year.
 A student not so prepared may need to take extra courses in a summer term or an extra fall or spring term.
-It is important that the interested student consult with the pre-engineering advisor in the selection of all courses to be taken at Austin College.
+It is important that the interested student consult with the Engineering Advisor in the selection of all courses to be taken at Austin College.

 Pre-Health (Pre-Medicine, Pre-Dentistry, Pre-Allied Health)

 JanTerm is an excellent time to complete a Career Study Off-Campus (CSOC) experience in a healthcare field.
-Special CSOCs in January include internships at Scottish Rite Hospital for Children in Dallas; UT Health Center at Tyler; Medical City in Dallas; Texoma Medical Center in Denison; Texas Health Presbyterian Hospital – WNJ in Sherman; and Texoma Neurology in the north Texas area.
+Special CSOCs in January include internships at Scottish Rite Hospital for Children in Dallas; UT Health Center at Tyler; Medical City in Dallas; Texoma Medical Center in Denison; Wilson N. Jones Medical Center in Sherman; and Texoma Neurology in the north Texas area.
 The Wright Health Sciences Program provides some financial support for summer internships for students who are interested in pursuing a career in the allied health sciences.

 Austin College and Texas Tech School of Medicine (TTSOM) have established an early decision/acceptance program for Texas residents.
 Students who enter Austin College with an SAT of 1360 (verbal + math) or ACT of 29 (single administration of either exam) and who then maintain a cumulative GPA of 3.7 and a science GPA of 3.6 during the first two years at the college are eligible to apply for the program.
 Selected students will then receive an interview at the medical school in the fall of the junior year.
 If accepted into TTSOM, the student will not need to take the MCAT, but must maintain a cumulative GPA of 3.7 and science GPA of 3.6 through the senior year in addition to completing the Bachelor of Arts degree from Austin College.
 All courses must be completed at Austin College.
 The student will enter TTSOM in the fall following graduation from Austin College.